Citizens Financial's IPO prices below expected range at $21.50

-Britain's Royal Bank of Scotland (RBS.L) said the initial public offering of Citizens Financial Group Inc (CFG.N) was priced at $21.50 per share, valuing its U.S. unit at about $12 billion.
+Sept 23 Britain's Royal Bank of Scotland said the initial public offering of Citizens Financial Group Inc was priced at $21.50 per share, valuing its U.S. unit at about $12 billion.

-The IPO, which was priced below the expected range, raised about $3 billion, making it the second biggest in the United States this year after Alibaba (BABA.N) raised $21.8 billion last week.
-Citizens IPO is also the biggest bank offering since the financial crisis.

 Citizens initially said it expected its IPO to be priced between $23 and $25 per share.
 RBS is selling all 140 million shares in the offering and could sell a further 21 million in an over-allotment option granted to the underwriters of the offering.